ashminbhandari/storyTweets-py/README.md

 ```bash
 python3 listener.py
 ```
-Log in to [Instagram](http://www.instagram.com) window that pops up and save your user information/pass through other prompts.
+Log in to the [Instagram](http://www.instagram.com) window that pops up and save your user information/pass through other prompts.

 Let the script listen for tweets in your terminal.